typeobject/commhill-org/content/construction_updates/index.md

 _This page was last updated on August 30th, 2020._

 # KB Home's Residential Construction
 - The Village Center (retail) [will be located here](https://www.openstreetmap.org/way/833395521).
-For detailed plans [see this document](https://static-www.commhill.org/pdf/FilePDA1403505VillageCenter.pdf).
+For detailed plans for the Village Center [see this document](https://static-www.commhill.org/pdf/FilePDA1403505VillageCenter.pdf).
 - For details on all proposed public parks, [see this document](https://static-www.commhill.org/pdf/commhillParklandFacilities.pdf).
 - An overview of the construction can be found on the [city-maintained landing page](https://www.sanjoseca.gov/your-government/departments/planning-building-code-enforcement/planning-division/projects-of-high-interest/approved-under-construction/communications-hill).
 - Search the [San Jose Permits](https://sjpermits.org/permits/general/combinedquery.asp) website for the address "0 CURTNER" if you're interested in detailed information.